 Noopept is one of the most potent synthetic nootropics on the market.
 It’s legal, potentially safe, and very effective.
 But should you supplement it?
-Check out my full Noopept review.
+Check out our full Noopept review.

 Noopept is a synthetic molecule that was developed in the 1990s to slow down cognitive decline in the elderly.

-Despite its primary function as a cognitive enhancer, Noopept is also a great stress reliever and mood enhancer.
+Despite its primary function as a cognitive enhancer, some studies show that Noopept may be an effective stress reliever and mood enhancer.

 It is often connected to Piracetam because the two work in a reasonably similar fashion, but Noopept is believed to be more than 1000 times more potent than Piracetam.

-Pair that with a low price, and it is pretty evident why Noopept is getting at the top of everyone’s smart drug/nootropic list.
+Pair that with a low price, and it is pretty evident why Noopept is getting at the top of everyone’s nootropics list.

 But what does the research say about Noopept?

-I had tested Noopept a couple of times in the past years.
-I usually avoid synthetic nootropics, but I got so many questions about the effects of Noopept that I just had to give it a try.
+We had tested Noopept a couple of times in the past years.
+We usually avoid synthetic nootropics, but we got so many questions about the effects of Noopept that we just had to give it a try.

-During my test, I have expected energy or focus boost of some kind, but it never happened.
+During our test, we have expected energy or focus boost of some kind, but it never happened.

-Quite the contrary, I think it’s quite a beneficial nootropic (more follows below), but it’s not a short-term energy booster.
+Quite the contrary, We think it’s quite a beneficial nootropic (more follows below), but it’s not a short-term energy booster.

 So don’t expect a magical kick, because most likely, you won’t be able to feel it if you don’t combine it with other nootropics, of course.

-Now, I didn’t take for a longer period, because we lack the know-how about the long-term use of synthetic nootropics such as Noopept.
+Now, we didn’t take it for a longer period, because we lack the know-how about the long-term use of synthetic nootropics such as Noopept.

-Until more is known, I find it too risky to take such synthetic nootropics.
+Until more is known, we find it too risky to take such synthetic nootropics.

 With battling the cognitive decline in mind, Piracetam was used by scientists as the basis for the development of Noopept in 1996.